Wildboar-Software/directory/apps/meerkat-docs/docs/client-config.md

 Credentials of type `sasl` currently have an undefined syntax.

-### Creating and Editing
+## Creating and Editing

 X.500 clients may update the `current-context` field of this file.
-Since there may be multiple X.500 clients installed and used (even concurrently) on a system, there shall be no requirement for clients to use this field to determine which client they should access; client's MAY store the name of their currently-selected context elsewhere.
+Since there may be multiple X.500 clients installed and used (even concurrently) on a system, there shall be no requirement for clients to use this field to determine which context they should use; client's MAY store the name of their currently-selected context elsewhere.

-- Read operations may prefer shadow DSAs.
-- The ordering does not matter.
-- `x500 config init`
+Consumers of this configuration file MUST NOT expect comments and other markup to be preserved.
+Programs MAY edit this file in a manner that creates, alters, or deletes comments, markup, and whitespace.

+## Usage

+When performing a non-modification operation, clients MAY attempt these operations on shadow or writeable copy access points from the list of access points for a DSA, ignoring master access points entirely on a first pass, but clients SHOULD still prefer access points that appear prior in the array to those that appear later.

+Any other concern notwithstanding, clients SHOULD attempt to prevent transmission of security-sensitive operations, such as `changePassword`, over unencrypted transports, or to at least remind users that an insecure transport is in use.

+TODO: Document calling-AE-title configuration.